 iii Product liability

-The European Product Liability Directive41 was implemented in Austria by the Product Liability Act.42 It establishes that if a person is killed or injured as a result of the defect of a product, the manufacturer or importer is obliged to reimburse the damages.
+The European Product Liability Directive16 was implemented in Austria by the Product Liability Act.
+It establishes that if a person is killed or injured as a result of the defect of a product, the manufacturer or importer is obliged to reimburse the damage.
 The manufacturer or importer is only liable for damages caused by defective products.
 A product must be qualified as faulty if it does not offer the security that a person is entitled to expect under all circumstances.
 The Product Liability Act establishes a fault-independent liability.
-In the case of material damage, liability is excluded, provided the damage occurs in the property of an entrepreneur and is caused by a product that has been used predominantly in the company.
+In the case of material damage, liability is excluded provided the damage occurs in the property of an entrepreneur and concerns an item that has been used predominantly in the company.
 In addition, the liability provisions of the ABGB apply.

 The Austrian law on compensation for damages is complex and includes numerous special provisions.
 For example, for contractual claims, a reversed burden proof is in place.
 According to Article 1298 ABGB, the injured party must prove that he or she did not act culpably.
 In the Consumer Protection Act, special provisions for the liability claims of consumers against companies are standardised.

-As in many other countries, there has been a rapid increase in the use of unmanned aerial vehicles in Austria, and there have been repeated incidents involving drones in the vicinity of Vienna International Airport.
-Even though collisions and other accident have been avoided so far, the airport operator is considering installing a drone defence system.
+As in many other countries, there has been a rapid increase in the use of unmanned aerial vehicles in Austria, and there have been repeated incidents involving drones in the vicinity of VIE.
+Even though collisions and other accidents have been avoided so far, the airport operator is considering installing a drone defence system.
 In this context, it should be noted that the operation of drones in the no-fly zones around airports is absolutely inadmissible and can lead to criminal consequences.

 The year in review

-1 Dieter Altenburger is a partner and Azra Dizdarevic is an attorney at Jarolim Partner Rechtsanwälte GmbH.
+1 Dieter Altenburger is a partner and Georg Schwarzmann is an associate at Jarolim Partner Rechtsanwälte GmbH.

 2 OAG Punctuality League 2016.